-The control implementation flow chart is straightforward and will not be detailed in the paper.
-Herein, the focus of the capacitor voltage regulation is in its practical implications in HEV (or EV).
-With the ultracapacitors in the dc-link of the conditioning inverter, commanding its voltage v{dcx} is to control its state of charge.
-This gives the HEV system level controller the flexibility to freely assign its SOC based on the driving conditions.
-Also at regenerative braking or fast acceleration phases, it can distribute the total active power production and regeneration between the two inverters.
+The control implementation flowchart is straightforward and will not be detailed in this paper.
+Herein, the focus of the capacitor voltage regulation is in its practical implications in vehicle operations.
+With the ultracapacitors in the dc link of the conditioning inverter, commanding its voltage $v{dcx}$ is to control its state of charge.
+This gives the vehicle system level controller the flexibility to freely assign its system-on-a-chip that is based on the driving conditions.
+In addition, at regenerative braking or fast acceleration phases, it can distribute the total active power production and regeneration between the two inverters.